 ERS has created a Summary of Benefits and Coverage (SBC) for each health plan offered under the GBP, excluding Medicare Advantage plans.
 Each SBC provides an overview of the benefits and services the health plan covers and what you can expect to pay for such services.
-You can access and print the SBCs at the following web address: https://ers.texas.gov/ Retirees/Summaries-of-Benefits-and-Coverage.
-Upon request, paper copies of the SBCs are also available to you free of charge.
+You can access and print the SBCs at https://ers.texas.gov/Active-Employees/Summaries-of-Benefits-and-Coverage.
+Upon request, paper copies of the SBCs are also available free of charge.

-If you have any questions or would like to request a paper copy of an SBC, please contact the appropriate health plan at the toll-free phone number listed below.
+If you have any questions or would like to request a paper copy of an SBC, please contact Blue Cross and Blue Shield of Texas, the administrator of the HealthSelect medical plans, at (800) 252-8039 (also for use by people with hearing impairments).

-Para obtener asistencia en Español, llame al:
+Para obtener asistencia en Español, llame al (800) 252-8039.